TiagoAmaral53/TiagoAmaral53/README.md

 __Software Developer at Volkswagen Digital Solutions | Full-Stack Developer | 5+ Years of Expertise__

 I am a passionate software developer with over 5 years of experience designing, developing, and maintaining software solutions across a variety of industries.
-Currently, I’m working at Volkswagen Digital Solutions, where I leverage my expertise in web development, backend services and cloud technologies. <br />
+I leverage my expertise in web development, backend services, and cloud technologies to build high-quality software. <br />
 I have worked with a wide range of technologies.
 I enjoy solving problems and working with teams to build useful and scalable solutions.

 <p>